This post may contain affiliate links. Please read our disclosure policy.

 - Cornstarch: This helps keep the cookies soft and chewy.

 - Chocolate chips: I use semi-sweet chocolate chips, but dark chocolate chips or chopped chocolate are great too.
 Extras?
-Use them in chocolate chip banana bread for one, single serve chocolate lava cake, or my deep dish brookie recipe.
+Use them in chocolate chip banana bread for one, single serve chocolate lava cake, chocolate chip pancakes for one, or my deep dish brookie recipe.

 See recipe card below for a full list of ingredients and measurements.